nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 I checked the results from the data3.
 It is marked as a bad data but by current judging criteria it should still recover something.
 However, when I checked the results from our pipeline, it showed random results with different parameter choice.
 I will figure out the problem by looking at the trees and the assembly.
 I was told that some repetitive regions might be assembled by hybpiper causing the issue.

+---

+I'd like to put some info from my scratch paper to here.

+I noticed a pattern in exploring the data: For those mixed samples that have issue in identification (mostly aore missing taxa), they tend to have less reads mapped to the reference Angiosperm353 ( < 1M reads).
+However, the 3rd dataset from unknown seed mix and the 4th dataset from pooled soil do have very high mapping rates.
+I want to see what's wrong with these results by retry these data with new pipeline.

+In the meantime, I discussed with Dr. Johnson about some phenomenons found in Haley's results.
+There are some requirements for HybPiper to correctly assemble the read into supercontigs.
+First, empirically, it requires at least 100k reads mapped to the target in a single sample to recover 250 genes.
+A BAM file examined less than this mapped reads number will have trouble in SPAdes.
+Second, the recovered sequences should target most of the genes with relatively high coverage.
+Even with a lot of reads mapped to target, if the 353 genes are not well covered, it will affect the number of supercontigs assembled.
+Third, we need to check if the on target sequences are just nonsense repeats.
+The MyBaits kit would have chance to enrich a bunch of repeated regions from the library.
+If these repeats assembled by themselves, it would be no information for the downstream analysis.

+To deal with the 3 requirements above, I will check the output from 3rd and 4th dataset which were marked as deprecated data.
+I wish to find some patterns matches the issue above to explain the reason why they cannot be recovered.